Household Hazardous Waste Disposal

 Residents should call the HMMF at 720-564-2251 for closure information before delivering any waste.

-To get more information on the Household Hazardous Waste Program, call the Boulder County Resource Conservation Division at 720-564-2220.
+To get more information on the Household Materials Management Program, call the Boulder County Resource Conservation Division at 720-564-2220.

 Important Update About Electronic Waste Disposal

-The Act applies to televisions, CPUs, computer monitors and peripherals, printers and fax machines, laptops and notebook computers, DVD players, VCRs, and all video display devices with screens larger than four", radios, stereo equipment, and video game consoles.
+The Act applies to televisions, CPUs, computer monitors and peripherals, printers and fax machines, laptops and notebook computers, DVD players, VCRs, and all video display devices with screens larger than 4 inches, radios, stereo equipment, and video game consoles.

 Several big-box retail electronics and office supply stores will take old items off your hands for a nominal fee.
-Talk with retailers or check their websites to see who offers this service.
-Some limitations may apply.
+Find out more about this type of program.

 What should I do with my leftover paint?